-The proposed original zoning request supports both the Comprehensive Plan's Creating Great Places goal to expand Greensboro's citywide network of unique neighborhoods offering residents all walks of life a variety of quality housing choices and the Filling in Our Framework Big Idea to arrange our land uses for where we live, work, attend school, shop and enjoy our free time to create a more vibrant and livable Greensboro.
+The proposed original zoning request supports the Comprehensive Plan's Creating Great Places goal to expand Greensboro's citywide network of unique neighborhoods offering residents of all walks of life a variety of quality housing choices.

-This property is currently designated Residential on the Comprehensive Plan's Future Land Use Map.
-The requested zoning district is generally consistent with the Residential Future Land Use Designation.
-The Residential designation includes both single-and-multi-family residential.
-Other uses should generally be in the scale of a Neighborhood- or a District- Scaled Activity Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
+The Comprehensive Plan's Future Land Use Map designates this property as Residential.
+The Residential designation includes both single-and multi-family residential uses.
+Other uses should generally be in the scale of a Neighborhood or a Community Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
 Many residential areas include commercial corridors, and future development along these corridors should be oriented to the corridor to avoid negative impacts to adjacent residences.